 Cadmium, a toxic heavy metal with estrogenic properties, is associated with increased risk of breast cancer.
+Unlike some other heavy metals such as copper, iron and zinc, cadmium has no beneficial effect on health and is not essential to human life.
 Numerous studies have demonstrated that cadmium interacts with breast cancer cells in ways that promote their growth and proliferation.
 High cadmium levels in breast tissue and urine are linked to increased rates of breast cancer.
 Certain foods are potentially significant sources of cadmium for U.S. women.

 Cadmium is a heavy metal with industrial uses

 Cadmium has toxic properties at relatively low concentrations.
 The body has no efficient mechanism for excreting it, so cadmium accumulates in tissues.
 Cadmium itself is not mined; it is a byproduct of the smelting of other metals such as zinc, lead, and copper.
 Cadmium has wide industrial uses, including in soldering and metal plating, in the manufacture of alloys, plastics, and pigments, in the stabilization of phosphate fertilizers, and as a component of batteries and electrical conductors.